 The Trustee believes that environmental, social and governance ("ESG") factors, including but not limited to climate change, are financially material over the length of time during which benefits will be provided by the Scheme.
-The Trustee therefore has a policy to take these, alongside other factors, into account in the selection, retention and realisation of investments.
+The Trustee therefore has a policy to consider these, alongside other factors, when selecting or reviewing the Scheme's investments.